Babe Ruth's called shot: Origins of the called-shot story

 At the time, Ruth did not clarify the matter, initially stating that he was merely pointing toward the Cubs' dugout to remind them that he still had one more strike.
-At one point very early on, he said, "It's in the papers, isn't it?"
+At one point very early on, he said, "It's in the papers, isn't it?".
 In an interview with Chicago sports reporter John Carmichael, Ruth said that he had not pointed to any particular spot, but that he just wanted to give the ball a good ride.
 Soon, however, the media-savvy Ruth was going along with the story that he had called his shot, and his subsequent versions over the years became more dramatic.
-"In the years to come, Ruth publicly claimed that he did, indeed, point to where he planned to send the pitch."
-For one newsreel, Ruth voiced over the called shot scene with the remarks, "Well, I looked out at center field and I pointed.
+He later stated that he had indeed pointed to where he intended to hit the ball.
+For one newsreel, he provided a voiceover for the called shot scene with the remarks, "Well, I looked out at center field and I pointed.
 I said, 'I'm gonna hit the next pitched ball right past the flagpole!'
 Well, the good Lord must have been with me."
-In his 1948 autobiography, Ruth provided another enhanced version by stating that he had told his wife "I'll belt one where it hurts them the most" and that the idea of calling his own shot then came to him.
+In his 1948 autobiography, he provided another enhanced version, by stating that he had told his wife "I'll belt one where it hurts them the most", and that the idea of calling his own shot then came to him.
 Ruth then recounts the at-bat:

 No member of either team was sorer than I was.
 I had seen nothing my first time at bat that came close to looking good to me, and that only made me more determined to do something about taking the wind out of the sails of the Chicago players and their fans.
 I mean the fans who had spit on Claire [Ruth's wife].

-I came up in the fourth inning [sic] with Earle Combs on base ahead of me.
+I came up in the fourth inning with Earle Combs on base ahead of me.
 My ears had been blistered so much before in my baseball career that I thought they had lost all feeling.
 But the blast that was turned on me by Cub players and some of the fans penetrated and cut deep.
 Some of the fans started throwing vegetables and fruit at me.

 I stepped back out of the box, then stepped in.
 And while Root was getting ready to throw his first pitch, I pointed to the bleachers which rise out of deep center field.
 Root threw one right across the gut of the plate and I let it go.
 But before the umpire could call it a strike - which it was - I raised my right hand, stuck out one finger and yelled, "Strike one!"

 The razzing was stepped up a notch.

 Root got set and threw again - another hard one through the middle.
 And once again I stepped back and held up my right hand and bawled, "Strike two!"
 It was.